 Remarketing Lists for Search Ads (RLSA) are a very powerful opportunity for segmentation and optimisation, and should definitely be implemented in all of your AdWords accounts.
 To give you a head start on RLSA, I would like to explain some basic but useful approaches to Remarketing Lists for Search Ads.

-What You Should Analyse Before You Start
+What You Should Analyse Before You Start with RLSA

 Understanding the fundamentals of how your audience behaves will enable you to adjust the settings according to your needs.
 Answering the following questions will help give you some ideas of your audience’s behaviour before you start: